teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 For referrals where more than one team member claims the bonus, you’ll need to agree how to split the bonus among yourselves.

+The £2,000 bonus is effective for candidates first introduced after Monday 13 June 2016.
+For candidates first introduced before this date the bonus payable is £750.

 Remember the bonus isn’t payable when a candidate contacts us directly as a result of any of our existing recruitment marketing - it’s about helping us meet people we wouldn’t have otherwise met.